mesonbuild/meson/docs/markdown/Builtin-options.md

 Same caveats as base options above.

 The following options are available.
+They can be set by passing `-Doption=value` to `meson`.
 Note that both the options themselves and the possible values they can take will depend on the target platform or compiler being used: